k8s-platform-hub/hello-golang-gin/README.md

 - Leave `k8s.yaml` and `Dockerfile` as it is (they are used by Hasura to deploy the app)
 - Add your Go dependencies using `dep` (see [adding go dependencies](#adding-a-new-golang-package))
 - Add any system dependencies by editing `Dockerfile` (see [adding system dependencies](#adding-a-new-system-package))
-- If you do not want to use glide, remove both yaml and lock files and edit `Dockerfile` to remove any references to them
+- If you do not want to use dep, remove both toml and lock files and edit `Dockerfile` to remove any references to them
 - If `src/` doesn't have a `main.go`, edit last few lines if `Dockerfile` to build and run the correct Go file

 ## Managing dependencies